lgawin/cloudrail-si-android-sdk/README.md

 }.start();
 ````

-More interfaces like payment and messaging are coming soon.
+More interfaces are coming soon.

 ## Advantages of Using CloudRail